Showable Art may earn a small commission when you click and buy something using links to merchants on this page. Learn more.

 As the constant, pulsing surf washes over the beach, it leaves ever-changing patterns – Water Marks – in the sand.
 Some are soft, subtle and flowing, while others are harsh.
 I photographed this collection along the shores of Padre Island National Seashore.
-At times, I was the only human visible for miles, save the occasional park ranger.
+At times, I was the only human visible for miles.

 Padre Island National Seashore is a US National Park near Corpus Christi, Texas USA.
 The park is comprised of nearly 70 miles of shoreline on the Gulf of Mexico.
 Beach areas are undeveloped and the natural wildlife habitat is protected.
 Primitive and RV camping is permitted in certain areas.
 Affordable hotel accommodations, such as Holiday Inn and Best Western, are available on the island within 15 minutes drive of the park.

 Jeff Kauffman is an art photographer in Austin, Texas USA.
 His work has appeared worldwide in publications, art festivals, and commercial venues.
-Selected works are available for purchase from these fine-art and image licensing outlets.
+Selected works are available for purchase from Jeff’s online art store as well as these fine-art and image licensing outlets.

 - Limited Edition, signed original prints: Saatchi Art